API Keys Management Guide¶

 -

-Enabling seacatauth_credentialscreates a credentials object identified by:seacatauth:client:$CLIENT_ID
+seacatauth_credentialscreates a credentials object identified by:seacatauth:client:$CLIENT_ID -

 You can control the privileges of API keys by assigning tenants and roles to this credentials object.